 Because so much sexual orientation discrimination is merely based on the sexual orientation of the victim, rather than how they act, this theory of liability has a fairly narrow reach.

 Nonetheless, if you have been treated unfairly because of your gender or sexual orientation, it is always a good idea to call the right attorney to find out if you have any rights.
-This area of law is rapidly changing, and the employment attorneys at the Spitz law firm will continue to monitor these legal developments.
+This area of law is rapidly changing, and the employment attorneys at Spitz, The Employee’s Law Firm will continue to monitor these legal developments.